 ---|---|---|

-Free plan | 1,200 records per base 2GB attachment space per base 2-weeks revision history |
+Free plan | 1,000 records per base 1GB attachment space per base 2-week revision history |

 Free |

-Pro plan | 50,000 records per base 20GB attachment space per base 1-year revision history |
+Team plan | 50,000 records per base 10GB attachment space per base 1-year revision history |

 $20 per user per month |

-Enterprise plan | 250,000 records per base 1,000 GB of attachments Add on professional services |
+Enterprise plan | 500,000 records per base 1,000 GB of attachments Add on professional services |

-Pricing on request (estimated to start at $35 up to $75 per user per month |
+Pricing on request (estimated to start at $60+ per user per month |

-While Airtable has many useful features, its limitations and hidden costs can make it less suitable for larger teams with big data volumes and lots of users.
+While Airtable has many useful features, its limitations, and hidden costs can make it less suitable for larger teams with big data volumes and lots of users.
 If you’re looking for an alternative that offers more flexibility, scalability, and better value for money, you might want to consider Baserow.

 In addition, as a closed-source platform, Airtable doesn’t allow users to modify or extend its core functionality to meet specific business requirements.
-This lack of customisation can result in the need for third-party integrations.
+This lack of customization can result in the need for third-party integrations.
 Although Airtable offers a number of native integrations, many businesses find that they need to rely on external tools like Zapier to connect with other applications, which can increase the overall cost and complexity.

 What’s more, being locked into Airtable’s ecosystem means that your business relies on a single provider for updates, improvements, and support.
 And since Airtable is a cloud-based platform, your data is stored on their servers, which might not be suitable for businesses with sensitive data or strict security requirements.

-Unlike Airtable, Baserow also offers open source, self-hosted plans that you can host on-premise or in the cloud.
+Unlike Airtable, Baserow also offers open-source, self-hosted plans that you can host on-premise or in the cloud.
 All of Baserow’s self-hosted plans offer unlimited databases, unlimited rows, and unlimited storage.
 They also offer complete control over your data and hosting environment, which can be crucial for businesses with strict security or compliance requirements.

 All plans come with an array of impressive features, such as advanced search and filtering, collaboration tools, a variety of views, and a wide range of templates to help you get started.
 The Enterprise plan also comes with additional features such as role-based access permissions, audit logs, Single Sign On, and dedicated support.